-TrustFactory CAs should ensure all events relating to the following events are logged in a manner to ensure the traceability to a person in a trusted role for any action required for CA services:
+TrustFactory CAs and each Delegated Third Party should ensure all events relating to the following events are logged in a manner to ensure the traceability to a person in a trusted role for any action required for CA services:

 - 1. CA key lifecycle management events

 - 2. CA and Subscriber Certificate lifecycle management events

-- 3. Security events
+- Security events